gehatzip/gehatzip/README.md

 Hello world!

 I am a Software Engineer currently based in Greece.
-I love coding to solve real-world problems.
+I love coding to solve real-world problems - currently into NLP and Forecasting with Pytorch.
-I also believe in synergism whether it is code or anything in life.
+Whether code or anything in life synergism is key!
-Currently into NLP and Forecasting in Pytorch.
 Feel free to reach me.